ThierryLag/sote/README.md

         -v, --version                Output the version number
         -l, --list                   Lists the paths stored by sote.
         -s, --show <name>            Shows the path corresponding to the given name.
+        -p, --push <name>            Use `pushd` instead of `cd` when change folder.
         -a, --add <name> [path]      Add the path to the store with the given name.
 If no path is given, use current path.
         -r, --remove <name>          Remove the path stored by sote at the given name.
         -c, --clear                  Clear all the paths stored by sote.
 Ask for confirmation before acting.
 ```